alan2207/bulletproof-react/docs/application-overview.md

 # The Application Overview

-The application is very simple.
-Users can create teams where other users can join, and they can run discussions on different topics between each other.
+The application is pretty simple.
+Users can create teams where other users can join, and they start discussions on different topics between each other.

-A team is created during the registration if the user didn't chose to join an existing team and the user becomes the admin of it.
+A team is created during the registration if the user didn't choose to join an existing team and the user becomes the admin of it.

 ## Data model